ON THIS PAGE

 - Your adviser and (if applicable) your second reader assign the final grade on your thesis.
 The Director of the Urban Studies Honors Program will arbitrate any disagreement.

-- Enroll in URBANST 201 (“Preparation for Senior Project”) or 202 (“Preparation for Honors Thesis”) (you should take them in your sophomore year if you plan to be off-campus in winter quarter of your junior year).
+- Enroll in URBANST 202 (“Preparation for Honors Thesis”) (you should take this in your sophomore year if you plan to be off-campus in winter quarter of your junior year).
 Either course may lead to a full-year honors thesis.

 - Define a viable thesis topic (you will work on this in URBANST 201 or 202) and consult with possible faculty members who might serve as your thesis adviser.